Developer guide - Part 1: Distributing ROS apps with snaps

 name: ros2-talker-listener version: '0.1' summary: ROS 2 Talker/Listener Example description: | This example launches a ROS 2 talker and listener.

-name must be unique in the Snap Store.
+name must be unique in the Snap Store in case we later want to publish it.
 Valid snap names consist of lower-case alphanumeric characters and hyphens.
 They cannot be all numbers, and they cannot start or end with a hyphen.

 This is a declarative